 Next time we’re going to see how God scattered the people from Babel in one of the most fascinating sections of Genesis.

-Lord, thank you for helping us to get through this tonight, and I trust and pray that some of it will stick in our minds, and if it dominate our thoughts, it would be that overwhelming reality that you are the God of history.
-And you have revealed yourself, and been gracious to man, who continually under all circumstances, turns his back and rebels.
-And you have always, however, reached out; in grace, in mercy, to the repentant sinner, who hears your word and believes.
-And may you use us to call this wayward world back to the one they once knew, and have so willfully abandoned.
-We thank you for this privilege of being your witness nation in our world, in Christ's name, Amen.
+Lord, thank You for helping us to get through this tonight, and I trust and pray that some of it will stick in our minds and that to dominate our thoughts would be that overwhelming reality that You are the God of history, and You have revealed Yourself and been gracious to man, who continually, under all circumstances, turns his back and rebels.

 This article is also available and sold as a booklet.